Author: kenny

 Pere Marquette River, Michigan

-A National Scenic River and one of the finest steelhead rivers in the midwest.
-The PM receives excellent fall and spring steelhead runs in an intimate, beautiful freestone setting.
+A National Scenic River and one of the finest steelhead rivers in the Midwest.
+The PM receives excellent fall and spring steelhead runs in an intimate, beautiful freestone setting that feels more like western fishing than most Great Lakes tributaries.
 The fly-fishing-only section in Mason County provides quality water for traditional swinging and nymphing techniques.
 Less crowded than the Salmon River with more wild fish.

 Muskegon River, Michigan

 A larger river below Hardy Dam producing excellent steelhead and resident brown trout.
 More room to cast than the Pere Marquette and excellent float fishing by drift boat.
-Best October–April.
+Best October through April.
 Multiple outfitters in Newaygo and Muskegon.

 Cattaraugus Creek, New York